-Last week we began by examining the phrase, "Our Father, which art in Heaven."
-I hope you have meditated upon that phrase this week and allowed the truth of this introduction as the introduction to a new way of framing your prayer life.
+meditated upon that phrase this week and allowed the truth of these words be the introduction to a new way of framing your prayer life.

 Our - we can claim God as Ours.
 You and I are united together under the umbrella of being in God's family.
 We are united - not divided under the Fatherhood of God.
 That means you and I are brothers and sisters in Christ.